 Country Life's best architecture stories of 2018: Destruction, salvation and the Gunpowder Plot

-Our roster of architecture writers have told some astonishing stories of country houses which have survived and now thrive despite everything history has thrown at them – and in one case from the selection below, a house which didn't quite make it.
+Our roster of architecture writers have brought some astonishing stories of country houses which have survived and now thrive despite everything history has thrown at them.
 Here are the ten most popular of those articles from 2018.

 Harlaxton Manor, Lincolnshire: An American evolution